duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/14-computing/10-pi/20-pi-bash.md

 Recommended: 40 minutes

-Teachers can either use a live demonstration via a projector using the Pi over ssh or utilize an online Bash tutorial that the students can work through.
-Potential resources for a Online Bash Shell Emulator and an online Bash tutorial are included at the end of this document.
+Teachers can either use a live demonstration via a projector using the Pi over ssh or utilize an online Bash tutorial (see _Useful Resources and References_ below) that the students can work through.

 By the end of the Main Lesson, students should be able to: